 Fig. 2.
 Architecture model and generated extended code

 For example, line 50 shows a call event, which is emitted whenever there is an invocation of the push method of the FIFO class.
 The processing of the emitted event fires the transition from Idle to SignalChecking, and executes the sig- nalCheckingEffect method, which is the effect of the transition.
 The data item brought by the invocation will be checked for validity and further put to the queue or discarded.
-Note that signalCheckingEffect has the same formal parameters with the push method.
+Note that signalCheckingEffect has the same formal parameters as the push method.

 Transformation